-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 The ECL measurement for guarantees and loan commitments includes the same steps as described above for on-balance sheet exposures and differs with respect to EAD calculation.
 The EAD is the amount of the commitment ("E") in case of Stage 1 deals (sum of on- and off-balance exposures), and on-balance exposures as all commitment products are revocable within 30 days.